isabella232/dynamic-media-classic.en-1/help/creating-template.md

 snippet: y
 ---

-# Creating a template{#creating-a-template}
+# Creating a template {#creating-a-template}

-To create a template, click Build &gt; Template Basics.
+To create a template, click **Build** &gt; **Template Basics**.
 Select either Designer or Developer.
 On this page, you can add image and text layers.
 You can also reorder layers, change the size and position of layers, and apply shadow and glow effects to images and text.

 >[!NOTE]
 >